Huang-Libo/Notebook/iOS/Alamofire/Usage.md

     }
 ```

-> It is important to note that when using a `URLCredential` for authentication, the underlying `URLSession` will actually end up making two requests if a challenge is issued by the server.
-The first request will not include the credential which "may" trigger a challenge from the server.
-The challenge is then received by Alamofire, the credential is appended and the request is retried by the underlying `URLSession`.
+> It is important to note that when using a `URLCredential` for authentication, the underlying `URLSession` will actually end up making two requests if a challenge is issued by the server:
+>
+> - The first request will not include the credential which "may" trigger a challenge from the server.
+> - The challenge is then received by Alamofire, the credential is appended and the request is retried by the underlying `URLSession`.

 ### Manual Authentication